ipsilon/eof/spec/eof.md

         - pops one more value from the stack (first argument): `tx_initcode_index`
         - loads the initcode EOF container from the transaction `initcodes` array at `tx_initcode_index`
             - fails (returns 0 on the stack) if such initcode does not exist in the transaction, including when there is no `initcodes` field at all
-                - this is a "light" failure: caller's nonce is not updated and gas for initcode execution is not consumed
+                - caller's nonce is not updated and gas for initcode execution is not consumed.
+Only `CREATE4` constant gas was consumed
+        - just before deducting hashing charge as in `CREATE3`, does following extra steps:
+            - deducts `2 * ((initcontainer_size + 31) // 32)` gas (EIP-3860 charge)
-            - the initcode container and all its subcontainers are validated recursively. `CREATE4` fails (returns 0 on the stack) if any of these is invalid
+            - **validates the initcode container and all its subcontainers recursively**
+            - fails (returns 0 on the stack) if any of those was invalid
-                - caller’s nonce is updated and gas for initcode execution is consumed
+                - caller’s nonce is not updated and gas for initcode execution is not consumed.
+Only `CREATE4` constant and EIP-3860 gas were consumed
 - `RETURNCONTRACT (0xee)` instruction
     - loads `uint8` immediate `deploy_container_index`
     - pops two values from the stack: `aux_data_offset`, `aux_data_size` referring to memory section that will be appended to deployed container's data